xpack-dev-tools/clang-xpack/README.md

 ### Supported languages

-The xPack LLVM clang binaries include suport for C/C++ and the LLVM utilities.
+The xPack LLVM clang binaries include support for C/C++ and the LLVM utilities.

 ### Easy install